arthijayaraman-lab/semi-supervised_learning_microscopy_images/README.md

 This repository contains implementation of semi-supervised transfer learning workflow for nanowire morphology classification and segmentation from transmission electron microscopy (TEM) images.

-Paper: [Semi-supervised machine learning workflow for analysis of nanowire morphologies from transmission electron microscopy images](https://arxiv.org/abs/2203.13875) is available in arXiv
+Paper: [Semi-supervised machine learning workflow for analysis of nanowire morphologies from transmission electron microscopy images](https://doi.org/10.1039/D2DD00066K) is available at Digital Discovery as an accepted manuscript.

 ## Dataset
 The peptide / protein nanowires used in this study were synthesized and imaged by Brian Montz in Prof. Todd Emrick's research group at the Department of Polymer Science and Engineering Department, University of Massachusetts Amherst.